 Exhibit good sportsmanship at all times, never condone violations of the rules of the game, or exhibit behavior contrary to the spirit and rules of the game.

-Place the well being and safety of each player above all considerations.
+Place the well-being and safety of each player above all considerations.

 Not make abusive remarks to any official, player, coaches, volunteer or league administrative personnel.